djoly/httptest/README.md

 ### Basic usage

-The httptest tool run on the shell (either linux or Windows).
+The httptest tool runs on the shell (either linux or Windows).
 It's built on java, obviously, so you need java installed to run it.
 Invoking the help command will display the options available.

 ```
 $ ./httptest --help